heckj/Experiment439/README.md

 The experiment is partially about the visualizations, and partially to work out an effect API for a 3D visualization toolkit, inspired by D3 and other charting libraries (such as IOSCharts).

-## build and dev tooling
+## dev tooling dependencies

 Xcode and a few helpers:

     brew install swiftlint
     brew install swiftformat

-(because I tend to be pretty inconsistent and like the warnings)
+(using linters and formatters because I tend to be pretty inconsistent and appreciate the warnings)

-## Command Line Building
+## Command Line Building & Testing

 view all the settings: